7 steps to set up a company in Singapore

 Step 1 – Appoint a professional service provider.

-With reference to the “requirements to setup a company in Singapore”, you will be able to identify what is required of you to setup the business entity.
-Identify a service provider that best suit your needs and outsource the relevant scope.
+With reference to the “requirements to set up a company in Singapore,” you will be able to identify what is required of you to set up the business entity.
+Identify a service provider that best suits your needs and outsource the relevant scope.

 Step 3 – Completing the mandatory Client Due Diligence (CDD) process